 China has a domestic sulphur deficit for the foreseeable future in spite of new sour gas production.
-Indeed, in spite of phosphate capacity overhang and additional smelting capacity, a continuing move away from making acid via pyrite roasting to sulphur burning, and more phosphate producis no guarantee that this will not continue tion could see China importing 10 million to happen, but the increasing oversupply t/a of sulphur by 2019, and sour gas proin the phosphate market is more likely to ducers are not likely to need to stockpile.
-Central Asia, converserly, is relatively lead to a slowdown in capacity building, logistically constrained for export to China while the fall in oil prices and the slowdown in the Chinese market have not - so far and does not have easy access to oceanchanged the fundamentals of oil and gas going ports without a long and tortuous markets sufficiently to affect ongoing sour route.
-There is some local demand being developed, in particular for uranium leaching in Kazakhstan and some new fertilizer plants, but some sulphur may end up having to be stockniled
+Indeed, in spite of phosphate capacity overhang and additional smelting capacity, a continuing move away from making acid via pyrite roasting to sulphur burning, and more phosphate production could see China importing 10 million t/a of sulphur by 2019, and sour gas producers are not likely to need to stockpile.

+Central Asia, converserly, is relatively logistically constrained for export to China and does not have easy access to oceangoing ports without a long and tortuous route.
+There is some local demand being developed, in particular for uranium leaching in Kazakhstan and some new fertilizer plants, but some sulphur may end up having to be stockpiled.

-The question then becomes where the The Middle East is likely to have a large sulphur will ultimately be sold from, and sulphur surplus in spite of some major where it will be stockpiled.
-Looking a few phosphate projects being developed in Saudi Arabia and Jordan, and while Abu years ahead, the major surplus regions/ countries will be Canada, Kazakhstan/ Dhabi and Qatar have worked hard on Russia and the Middle East (especially expanding their sulphur forming and export Abu Dhabi), and the major deficit nations capacity, it is by no means certain that all still China Morocco Brazil the US and to of the sulphur produced there will find a a lesser extent Australia, the Philippines market.
-The balance of storage and export and Madagascar (for leaching projects). may depend on the economics of production and prevailing market prices.
+The Middle East is likely to have a large sulphur surplus in spite of some major phosphate projects being developed in Saudi Arabia and Jordan, and while Abu Dhabi and Qatar have worked hard on expanding their sulphur forming and export capacity, it is by no means certain that all of the sulphur produced there will find a market.
+The balance of storage and export may depend on the economics of production and prevailing market prices.

 The North American market is continuing to change.
 Some contraction in US sulphur demand is expected, with Mississippi Phosphates now out of business and PotashCorp closing its Geismar acid plant and Suwannee River chemical plant in Florida.
 ICIS have calculated that up to 500,000 t/a of sulphur demand could go.
 Nevertheless, in spite of extra sulphur coming from Gulf refineries, the US could still be importing 2.1 million t/a by 2019.
-Most of this is likely to come from Canada, but a change in the US market dynamic has come from Mosaic's plan to start up a 1 million t/a capacity sulphur melter in Florida, allowing it to import offshore formed sulphur and remelt it for its own consumption making it less dependent on molten sulphur car goes.
-Some Canadian producers are also looking at ways of exporting solid sulphur rather than liquid as the US market - which has traditionally relied on liquid sulphur cargoes - contracts, in order to find other overseas markets
+Most of this is likely to come from Canada, but a change in the US market dynamic has come from Mosaic's plan to start up a 1 million t/a capacity sulphur melter in Florida, allowing it to import offshore formed sulphur and remelt it for its own consumption, making it less dependent on molten sulphur cargoes.
+Some Canadian producers are also looking at ways of exporting solid sulphur rather than liquid as the US market - which has traditionally relied on liquid sulphur cargoes - contracts, in order to find other overseas markets.